Finch

 “That’s fine.
 I’ll fill you in when you get here.”

-Finch hung up his phone and slipped it into his pocket.
-“Guess you heard that?”
+Finch pocketed his phone.
+"Guess you heard that?"

 Shadow nodded, already heading for the side of the ship.
-He ignored the ladder down and jumped instead, landing gracefully.
+He ignored the ladder and jumped instead, landing clean and quiet.
 Finch took the ladder.
-He knew if he tried Shadow’s method, he’d hit the ground like a sack of bricks.
+He knew if he tried Shadow's method, he'd hit the ground like a sack of bricks.

-When they got back to the house, Adin, Malyn, and Tyla were already waiting for him outside.
-Finch got out of the car to talk to Adin, doing his best not to brace himself for party noises.
+Back at the house, Adin, Malyn, and Tyla were already waiting outside.
+Finch got out of the car and did his best to tune out the noise still spilling over the fence from next door.

 “I’ll make this quick,” Adin promised.
 “I’ve already sent the location to your GPS.
 It’s about an hour’s drive.
 The woman who called lives on a rural property.
-She said she’d seen a very tall figure, perhaps eight feet, lurking in the woods.
-It seems like a job where Tyla’s communication skills may come in handy, but I think it’s wise to be prepared for a more aggressive outcome as well.”
+She saw a very tall figure, perhaps eight feet, lurking in the woods.
+It may well be a job for Tyla's communication skills, but I think we should go in prepared for the alternative."

-There was a shout followed by a peel of laughter from next door and Finch shot an annoyed glance in that direction before returning his attention to Adin.
-“Agreed.
-Okay, Shadow—” Finch said as he turned around, but Shadow had already vanished again.
+A shout went up from next door, chased by a peal of laughter.
+Finch shot an irritated look in that direction before returning his attention to Adin.
+"Agreed.
+Okay, Shadow—" He turned around.
+Shadow was gone.
+Of course he was.
 Finch sighed.
-“Let’s go.”
+"Let's go."

 “Good,” Malyn said.
 “It looked way better when I checked it this morning.
-I think it probably wasn’t as bad as it looked.”
+I think it probably wasn’t as bad as I thought.”

-“Unfortunately, he changed it before I woke up, so I didn’t see it,” Tyla said.
+“Unfortunately, he changed the bandage before I woke up, so I didn’t see it,” Tyla said.

 Finch popped open the glove compartment, retrieved the first aid kit, and tossed it back towards Tyla.
-“Well, bandages are probably due for another change.
-Take a look now.”
+"Bandages are probably due for another change.
+Take a look now."

-Malyn hated doctors, hated people paying attention to his injuries in case someone tried to make him go to a doctor, but he was a little more willing when it came to getting Tyla’s attention.
-He could have changed his bandage himself, but he let Tyla do it.
+Malyn hated doctors, and he hated anyone paying too much attention to his injuries in case it ended in someone trying to send him to one.
+Tyla was the exception.
+Malyn could have changed the bandage himself.
+Instead he let Tyla do it.
 He never would have let Finch or Adin fuss over him like that.

-“Huh,” Malyn said, and Finch glanced at them in the rearview mirror.
+Finch glanced at him in the rearview mirror.
+"What?"

 “It looked really good this morning, and it still does, but like… too good.
 It’s been a day, and this looks like it’s a week into healing.
 Ty, are you sure you can’t do any healing magic?”

-“Maybe you should get checked out,” Finch suggested.
+“Maybe you should get checked out,” Finch said.

-“Why are doctors everyone’s answer to everything?”
+"Why is doctor everyone's answer to everything?"
 Malyn asked.
-“If it was healing bad, your answer would be doctor, but it’s healing fucking fantastically and somehow the answer is still doctor?”
+"If it was healing badly, the answer would be doctor.
+It's healing great and somehow the answer is still doctor?"

 “Why would a doctor know that?”

-Finch tipped his head, acknowledging the point.
-“Fair.
-Just… show Adin when we get back.
-He knows about all sorts of things, magical and not, so he might have some insight.”
+Finch tipped his head.
+Fair point.
+"Just show Adin when we get back.
+He knows all sorts of things, magical and not."

 “Fine, but he better not try to guilt me into going to a hospital.
 I’m fine.”